oomph-lib/oomph-lib/README.md

 - **`--build-doc`**: By default, the script does not build the documentation (to save time and space).
 If you want to generate the full HTML (and PDF) documentation for oomph-lib, include the `--build-doc` flag.
 This will invoke the documentation build (using Doxygen and LaTeX) as part of the process. *Note:* Building documentation can be time-consuming and requires Doxygen (and a LaTeX distribution for PDFs) to be installed.
 If these tools are missing, the doc build will fail – in that case, either install the necessary tools or omit this option.

 - **`--root-CMAKE_INSTALL_PREFIX`**: Use this option when you intend to provide a custom installation location.
-- **`--root-OOMPH_ALLOW_INSTALL_AS_SUPERUSER`**: Use this option when you intend to install `oomph-lib` system-wide (e.g. to `/usr/local/`) using root privileges.
+- **`--root-OOMPH_ALLOW_INSTALL_AS_SUPERUSER`**: Use this option when you intend to install `oomph-lib` system-wide (by installing it into `/usr/local/`) using root privileges.
 This flag tells the script to configure the installation prefix to the system's default location (`/usr/local`) and to set any required internal CMake switches (such as`OOMPH_ALLOW_INSTALL_AS_SUPERUSER=ON`).
 (If you also specify `--root-CMAKE_INSTALL_PREFIX`, this flag will have no effect.)
   > **Important:** When using this option, you will need to run the installation step with administrative privileges.
 The script will attempt to perform the installation step with sudo if possible, or it will remind you to re-run the script as root for the install phase.
-It’s generally recommended to run oomph_build.py `--root-CMAKE_INSTALL_PREFIX` under a normal user for the build, and let it prompt for a password or instruct you for the install, rather than running the entire build as root.
+It is generally recommended to run `oomph_build.py --root-CMAKE_INSTALL_PREFIX` as a normal user for the build, and let it prompt for a password or instruct you for the install, rather than running the entire build as root.
 (Building as a non-root user helps avoid permission issues in the build directory.)
 - **`--wipe-tpl`**, **`--wipe-root`**, **`--wipe-doc`**: These options tell the script to remove the specified build/installation directories that would be written to when building the third-party libraries, root project, and documentation, respectively.
 Use the `--wipe-*` flags if you want a completely clean rebuild.
 For example

   ```bash